Chapter 171 — Driver's License

 Driving Record; Filing; Private Data

-The Department of Public Safety maintains a detailed driving record for every licensed driver, including all …
+The Department of Public Safety files and maintains a driving record for every licensed driver, including applications, …

 171.1205